 Chronic Obstructive Pulmonary Disease (COPD)

-Written by Karen Selby, RN Edited By Walter Pacheco Medically Reviewed By Dr. Andrea Wolf
+Written by Karen Selby, RN | Medically Reviewed By Dr. Andrea Wolf | Edited By Walter Pacheco | Last Update: November 27, 2024

-What is Chronic Obstructive Pulmonary Disease?
+What Is Chronic Obstructive Pulmonary Disease?

 Typically, COPD develops slowly, and symptoms such as cough, increased mucus production, difficulty sleeping, shortness of breath, tightness in the chest and wheezing gradually worsen as the illness progresses.
-COPD affects the lungs’ elasticity, which makes it difficult for a patient to exhale properly.
+COPD affects the lungs’ elasticity, which makes it difficult for a patient to exhale correctly.

 Complications include high blood pressure, heart attack and a higher risk of respiratory infections – including pneumonia, which can cause severe problems for COPD sufferers.